sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.0.0.beta.2 (Unreleased)

+### New Sass Functions for Introspection

+Several new functions were added to make it easier to have more flexible arguments to mixins and to enable deprecation of obsolete APIs.

+* `type-of` -- Returns the type of a value.

 ### `@warn`

 A new directive `@warn` has been added that allows sass libraries to emit warnings.
 This can be used to issue deprecation warnings, discourage sloppy coding, etc.